Private lease for self-employed professionals

 BKR registration for car lease

 If you enter into a private lease contract, this will be registered with Stichting BKR (in Dutch).
 This registration does not have to be a disadvantage.
 If you meet your financial obligations every month, your future lenders will conclude that you are perfectly capable of handling your financial responsibilities.

 You choose a kilometre bundle depending on how many kilometres per year you plan to drive.
 Kilometres that fall outside the agreed bundle are more expensive than kilometres that fall within the bundle.
 With fewer business kilometres you can deduct less tax.

 The lease cost must be paid monthly.
 Since the lease conditions in the contract are very strict, private lease is not recommended if you have large monthly income fluctuations.
 A short-lease product may offer a solution, as this can often be cancelled every month.

 You cannot just cancel a lease contract.
 The costs of a breach of contract with a private lease are high.
 Relocation, divorce or periods of few assignments often lead to the dissolution of the private lease contract.
 Tip: you can dissolve your contract free of charge with a pre-made protective construction, for which you pay extra.
 This gives you more flexibility.

 Climate agreement and private lease

-The Climate Agreement i s part of the Dutch climate policy.
+The i s part of the Dutch climate policy.
 It is an agreement between organisations and companies in the Netherlands to further combat global warming.
 The aim is to reduce CO2 emissions by 49% by 2030.
 Because of this, there are more and more possibilities to lease private electric cars.

 Subsidy Scheme Electric Passenger Cars Private Individuals (SEPP)